LambdaHack/LambdaHack/README.md

 With `scalableFontSize = 16` it should look almost the same as the pixel-perfect `16x16xw.bdf`.

-If you don't have a numeric keypad, you can use the Vi editor keys (aka roguelike keys) or mouse for movement or you can enable the compact laptop keys (uk8o79jl) in the config file.
+If you don't have a numeric keypad, you can use the left hand movement key setup (axwdqezc) or Vi editor keys (aka roguelike keys) or mouse.
 If numeric keypad doesn't work, toggling the Num Lock key sometimes helps.
-If running with the Shift key and keypad keys doesn't work, try Control key instead.
-The game is fully playable with mouse only, as well as with keyboard only, but the most efficient combination for some players is mouse for go-to, inspecting, and aiming at distant positions and keyboard for everything else.
+If running with the Shift key and keypad keys doesn't work, try the Control key instead.
+The game is fully playable with mouse only, as well as with keyboard only, but the most efficient combination for some players is mouse for go-to, inspecting the map, and aiming at distant positions and keyboard for everything else.

 If you are using a terminal frontend, e.g. the best supported vty frontend, numeric keypad (e.g., keypad '*' and '/') may not work correctly